Psychiatric Service Dog

 • Exemption from residential breed and size restrictions

 Psychiatric service dogs are legal service dogs with training to perform tasks related to the handler’s mental health condition.
 For example, they can remind the handler to take medication, calm the owner with touch during moments of crisis, and interrupt negative behavior patterns.
+In this comprehensive guide, our service dog experts will teach you everything you need to know about psychiatric service dogs, including how to legally get one.

 Qualifications for a Psychiatric Service Dog